jnatchley/ChooseYourStory/Readme.md

 The following features are currently not finalized and may change, this is just a list of features I am thinking about using

-1. Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program [ ]
+1. Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program [x]

--->
+--> Loop is implemented where user can continue to the program or exit it with "Q"

 2. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program [x]